Eldiias/data-ft-par-labs/Projects/Week-2/README.md

 The presentation time limit is **5 minutes**!
 You will have **3 minutes** to present your project to the class and then **2 minutes** for Q&A.

-The slides of your presentation must include the content listed below and a demo of your game:
+The slides of your presentation must include the content listed below:

 - Title of the project + Student name
 - Description of your game